nhotalling/hpmanager-ts/README.md

 - CharacterHealth responses could be improved to include other stats like Status (Alive, Unconscious, Dead), death saves, conditions, etc.
 - Damage endpoint could check for excessive damage (character HP max) that causes character death.
-- Add considerations for magic/nonmagic damage
+- Add considerations for magic/nonmagic damage.
-- Add considerations for defense allowing damage modifiers (eg reduce all damage by 5)
+- Add considerations for defense allowing damage modifiers (eg reduce all damage by 5).